-This is because in 2013, the former became the latter after a $155-million dollar extreme makeover.
+This is because in 2013, the former became the latter after a $155-million-dollar extreme makeover.
 The Sunshine was born anew after a refresh of the dining options, kids’ camp, spa, guestrooms and so much more.

 Carnival Sunshine Staterooms

-Twice daily housekeeping service means you’ll always have fresh, clean towels and well-made beds.
+- Housekeeping: Twice daily housekeeping service means you’ll always have fresh, clean towels and well-made beds.
 Your steward will keep you stocked with ice and take care of any other wishes you may have.
 Be sure to have a conversation upon checking in and you’ll be in good hands for the duration of your cruise.
 The housekeeping button on your stateroom phone rings your steward’s cellphone directly so service is prompt and courteous.

 Ocean View rooms are almost identical to Interior rooms, but offer a small picture window or portholes to gaze out upon the ocean or watch as the ship approaches dock.
-These rooms include two twin beds that can convert to a king bed, a sofa that converts to an additional bed, three closets, ample drawers and shelves and a small bathroom with a shower.
+These rooms include two twin beds that can convert to a king bed, a sofa that converts to an additional bed, three closets, ample drawers and shelves, and a small bathroom with a shower.

-As you’d expect, rooms with a balcony are more expensive than Interior and standard Ocean View rooms, but they are worth the cost when traveling as a family because chances are, you might have a little one that needs a nap or falls asleep too early causing you to cancel dinner plans.
+As you’d expect, rooms with a balcony are more expensive than Interior and standard Ocean View rooms, but they’re worth the cost when traveling as a family because chances are, you might have a little one that needs a nap or falls asleep too early, causing you to cancel dinner plans.
 In a balcony room, there’s space for a big room service tray of food and ample elbowroom to enjoy it all.

-Tip: Look for a quad balcony room with a pull-down murphy trundle bed to sleep a total of 4 comfortably for a weeklong cruise.
+Pro Tip: Look for a quad balcony room with a pull-down murphy trundle bed to sleep a total of 4 comfortably for a weeklong cruise.

 Suites on the Sunshine come in three varieties: Grand, Ocean and Cloud 9 Spa.
 Each is similar, with large balconies and enough space to have a small family dance party (something you certainly aren’t doing in any other stateroom category).
 In each suite, two twin beds convert to a king bed.
 Suites feature full bathrooms with showers, with whirlpool tubs in the Ocean and Cloud 9 Spa version.
 Suites have double sinks, as well as sofas, armchairs, coffee tables, walk-in dressing areas, vanity tables and two closets.

 Located on the top deck of the rear of the ship, the kids’ camp on the Sunshine provides children ages 2 to 11 with full days and nights of dance parties, video games, crafts and the opportunity to make new friends during their vacation at sea.
 All camp activities and dinners are free.
-Camp Carnival’s Night Owl program aboard the Carnival Sunshine gives kids the chance to stay up way past their usual bedtime for movies, dancing and more fun for a small fee ($6.75 per child, per hour, plus gratuities) while mom and dad enjoy nighttime grown-up activities at their leisure throughout the ship.
+Camp Carnival’s Night Owl program aboard the Carnival Sunshine gives kids the chance to stay up way past their usual bedtime for movies, dancing and more fun for a small fee ($6.75 per child, per hour, plus gratuities) while mom and dad enjoy grown-up activities at their leisure.
 Got a sleepy kiddo?
 Night Owls has a separate area away from the buzz for kids to drift off to dreamland.

-Pool / Hot Tubs
+Pool and Hot Tubs

-There’s one small, chilly pool in mid-ship and a pair of oft-crowded hot tubs, as well, but kids will probably have a much better time getting soaking wet in the splash zone and zipping down the three slides in the WaterWorks Water Park.
+There’s one small, chilly pool in mid-ship and a pair of oft-crowded hot tubs, as well.
+But kids will probably have a much better time getting soaking wet in the splash zone and zipping down the three slides in the WaterWorks Water Park.

 WaterWorks Water Park

-From a basketball court to shuffleboard and billiards to Ping-Pong, this active area has something for everyone on board the Sunshine, including a .1 mile track to get in an early morning run before the ship fully wakes up - only 31 laps for an at-sea 5K!
+From a basketball court to shuffleboard and billiards to Ping-Pong, this active area has something for everyone on board the Sunshine, including a .1 mile track to get in an early morning run before the ship fully wakes up (only 31 laps for an at-sea 5K)!